-- Configuration alarm E93: when this alarm rings (when turned on) the machine blocks and the alarm code appears on the display provided the relevant configuration part is intact. - It will not be possible to access diagnostics mode and the only available option is to turn the appliance off. - Configuration alarm E94: The code can also be viewed from the display.

-The diagnostics mode cannot be accessed and the "quick alarm viewing" mode cannot be used. - Alarms EH1-EH2-EH3: in the event of problems with the supply voltage, the appliance remains in alarm status until the mains frequency or voltage returns to acceptable levels or the appliance is switched off.
-The display shows the alarm family "H". - Alarms E51- E52: all the alarms are displayed during diagnostic testing: normally, when shifting from one control phase to another, the appliance quits the alarm mode and executes the selected phase.
-This is not the case for alarms E51 (motor power supply TRIAC short-circuiting)) and E52 (no signal from motor tachometric generator): the only choice to quit the alarm mode is to turn the appliance off with the ON/OFF push button or to cut off the power from the mains supply.
+- Configuration alarm E93: when this alarm rings (when turned on) the machine blocks and the alarm code appears on the display provided the relevant configuration part is intact. - It will not be possible to access diagnostics mode and the only available option is to turn the appliance off. - Configuration alarm E94: The code can be viewed from the display.
+The diagnostics mode cannot be accessed and the "quick alarm viewing" mode cannot be used. - Alarms EH1-EH2-EH3: in the event of problems with the supply voltage, the appliance remains in alarm status until the mains frequency or voltage returns to acceptable values or the appliance is switched off.
+The display shows the "H". alarm family. - Alarms E51- E52: all the alarms are displayed during diagnostic testing: normally, when shifting from one control phase to another, the appliance quits the alarm mode and executes the selected phase.
+This is not the case for alarms E51 (motor power supply TRIAC short-circuiting) and E52 (no signal from motor tachometric generator): the only possibility to get out of the alarm situation is to turn off the appliance then turn it on again with the ON/OFF button or disconnect the plug from the socket.